SWIMMING POOL ACCIDENTS

 This flaw is in the design of the product itself.

-A product failure can be traced back to a product design problem, making it defective, dangerous, or both.
+A product failure can be traced back to a design problem, which makes it defective, dangerous, or both.

 For example: